 Address: 1 Heritage Way, South Lake Tahoe, CA 96150

 Explore the beauty of three historical properties built between 1894 and 1930: the Tallac Resort, the Victorian-style Baldwin Estate, and the Floating Island Pier.
 Each of these buildings has its fascinating history and charming features.

 The Floating Island Pier, for instance, was once used to transport people and goods across the lake.
 While the Baldwin Estate is a beautiful Victorian-style building, once the home of George P. Baldwin, one of the original owners of the Tallac Resort.

 These days, it’s possible to tour the resort to see where the famous names of yesteryear stayed.
-A visit to these properties will shed light on what life used to be like in Lake Tahoe, offering a different and interesting perspective.
+A visit to these properties will shed light on what life was like in Lake Tahoe, offering a different and exciting perspective.

 See Related: Fun & Best Things to Do in Venice Beach, California